Bit Depth can apply to many types of files in the digital domain. Here we are

 everyone.
 However, by today's standards, the Compact Disc is obsolete and the

-is not considered an archival format.
-The U.S. Library of Congress, the European
+format is not considered an archival format.
+The U.S. Library of Congress, the

-Sample Rate of 96kHz (24Bit/96K) as the archival standard.
-Many of today's live
+at a Sample Rate of 96kHz (24Bit/96K) as the archival standard.
+Many of today's

 recordings and the re-visitation of classic recordings are recorded at 32Bit/192K